marcguyer/cheddargetter-client-php/README.markdown

 INSTALL
 -------

-Just put everything into a directory called 'CG' in your include path.
+Just put everything into a directory called 'CheddarGetter' in your include path.
 You can use git to do this:

 	git clone git@github.com:marcguyer/cheddargetter-client-php.git /path/to/includepath/CheddarGetter